PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 PlasmaPy Code Style Guide, codified
 -----------------------------------

-* PlasmaPy generally follows the :pep:`8` style guide for Python code.
+* PlasmaPy generally follows the :pep:`8` style guide for Python code and the black_ code style.
-  This style choice helps ensure that the code will be consistent and readable.
+  This helps ensure that the code will be consistent and readable.

   * Docstrings and comments should generally be limited to